nyeoglya/cs101-smp/README.md

 **csed-101 SMP directory by *hyunseong*, POSTECH 24**

-> There is a [Lecture Note](https://github.com/nyeoglya/cs101-smp/blob/main/lecture_note/csed101mid.pdf) that introduces all the key concepts covered in the csed101 course before the midterm exam.
-Please note that this document is not yet complete, and any suggestions for improvement are welcome.
+> There is a Lecture Note([Mid](https://github.com/nyeoglya/cs101-smp/blob/main/lecture_note/csed101mid.pdf), [Final](https://github.com/nyeoglya/cs101-smp/blob/main/lecture_note/csed101fin.pdf)) that introduces all the key concepts covered in the csed101 course.
+Please note that this document does not introduce everything, and any suggestions for improvement are welcome.

-> Additionally, [PPT Slides](https://github.com/nyeoglya/cs101-smp/tree/main/ppt) are available.
-Each slide deck is based on the lecture note, so you can choose either resource to study from.
+> [PPT Slides](https://github.com/nyeoglya/cs101-smp/tree/main/ppt) are available.
+Each slide deck is based on the lecture note, but it may contains some additional images for understanding.
+You can choose either resource to study from.

 ## Development Environment
 ```